A unifying Bayesian framework for adversarial robustness: Methodology

+Proposition~\ref{prop:proactive_factorization} suggests that proactive training transfers the computational cost of the defense to the offline posterior computation.
+The test-time expression \eqref{eq:proactive_ppd} has the form of the standard Bayesian PPD, but with the ordinary posterior over $\theta$ replaced by the robust proactive posterior $p_{\mathrm{R}}(\theta\mid\mathcal D)$.
+The robust predictive model only depends on $\theta$ through this posterior; the covariate model $p(\mathbf{x}\mid\phi)$ factors out of prediction.
+Consequently, online purification, access to the training data, or generative model for clean covariates are not required at test time.
+This is the practical advantage of the proactive formulation.

-This principled formulation generalizes standard AT, which can be recovered as a deterministic limit of our model by using a point mass for the adversarial channel and a point estimate for the parameters $\theta$, as Section 5 of the SM shows.
-Crucially, this generalization is not merely theoretical.
-By replacing the deterministic worst-case adversary with a stochastic channel, our framework naturally models uncertainty about the attacker's strategy, moving beyond defending against a single, specific threat model.
-As our experiments demonstrate, training against a distribution of attacks can confer robustness against entirely different attack modalities not seen during training, a significant advantage over methods tuned to a specific worst-case adversary as with AT.
+This formulation also generalizes standard AT, recovering it by taking a deterministic point-mass adversarial channel and a point estimate of $\theta$, as Section~\ref{subsec:at} shows.
+However, the proactive Bayesian model replaces this single worst-case attack with a stochastic channel, thereby encoding uncertainty about the attacker's strategy.
+As the experiments demonstrate, training against a distribution of attacks can even yield robustness against attack modalities not seen during training.

-A second advantage of this approach becomes evident at prediction time.
-Having performed the computationally intensive robust training offline, making a prediction for a new adversarial input $\mathbf{x}'_j$ is efficient.
-The predictive distribution follows the standard Bayesian process of marginalizing over the learned posterior

-Due to the model structure (Figure \ref{fig:train}), label $y_j$ is conditionally independent of the covariate parameters $\phi$ given $\theta$, allowing $\phi$ to be marginalized out.
-In addition, if, as before, we assume that $p(\theta | \mathbf{x}'_j, \mathcal{D}) \approx p(\theta | \mathcal{D})$, the final expression is the standard posterior predictive distribution, although taken over the posterior computed with the likelihood \eqref{eq:corrupted_likelihood} which we refer to as robust posterior.
-Consequently, no online purification, access to the training data, or generative model is required at test time.
-The entire defense mechanism is encapsulated within the robust posterior $p(\theta|\mathcal{D})$, making prediction as fast as with a standard non-robust Bayesian model.

-While the proactive defense simplifies the predictive task, its training phase remains challenging because the robust posterior in \eqref{eq:proactive_posterior} is computationally intractable.
-The likelihood for each data point is itself an integral, which precludes a closed-form solution.
-To make this approach practical, we propose using variational inference (VI) \citep{blei2017variational} to approximate the true posterior with a tractable, parameterized distribution $q_\psi(\theta)$.
-This is achieved by maximizing the Evidence Lower Bound (ELBO)

-Optimizing this ELBO with standard stochastic gradient methods is difficult due to the log of an expectation term within the sum.
-To bypass this issue, we apply Jensen's inequality to the inner expectation in \eqref{ELBONITA}.
-This yields a tractable lower bound on the ELBO, $\mathcal{L}(\psi) \ge \tilde{\mathcal{L}}(\psi)$.
-We then maximize this new, more manageable objective $\tilde{\mathcal{L}}(\psi)$, given by
+The remaining difficulty is computational: the robust posterior in \eqref{eq:robust_theta_posterior} contains one channel integral per observation which, in general, is not available in closed form.
+We therefore approximate $p_{\mathrm{R}}(\theta\mid\mathcal D)$ via VI \citep{blei2017variational}, using a tractable family $q_\psi(\theta)$ parameterized by $\psi$.
+The exact evidence lower bound (ELBO) for the robust posterior is